Indian bush lark

-The Indian bush lark (Mirafra erythroptera) is a species of lark in the family Alaudidae found in South Asia.
+The Indian bush lark (Plocealauda erythroptera) is a species of lark in the family Alaudidae found in South Asia.

 Taxonomy and systematics

+The Indian bush lark was formerly placed in the genus Mirafra.
+It is one of five species moved to a newly erected genus, Plocealauda, based on evidence from a large molecular genetic study published in 2023.
+The species is monotypic: no subspecies are recognised.

 The alternate names "red-winged lark" and "red-winged bush lark" are more commonly used to describe the red-winged lark (M. hypermetra).
-Other alternate names of the Indian bush lark are Indian lark, Indian red-winged lark, red-winged singing bushlark and rusty-winged lark.
+Other alternate names of the Indian bush lark are "Indian lark", "Indian red-winged lark", "red-winged singing bushlark" and "rusty-winged lark".

 Description

-It is distinguished from Jerdon's bush lark by its shorter bill and legs and longer tail.

 The plumage of the Indian bush lark is pale and it has a cheek patch completely bounded by a white supercilium and post-auricular border.
 The crown and upper-parts are heavily streaked.
 The pale underparts have large spots on the breast.
 Most of its wing coverts, tertials and central tail feathers have pale centres.
 The primary coverts look all brown.
 The rufous wing bars are diagnostic but care must be taken not to confuse the bird with Jerdon's bush lark in the central Western Ghats and country around where their ranges overlap.
 Jerdon's bush lark is darker with more rufous on the wings.
+It is distinguished from Jerdon's bush lark by its shorter bill and legs and longer tail.

 It sings from bush tops but does not usually perch on trees or wires.
 The calls are similar to that of Jerdon's bush lark but are lower and have longer rattling tremolos often falling in pitch.